vweevers/level-vinyl/README.md

 - aggregate files using multiple globs and negation
 - do `gulp.src('src/*.png').pipe(db.dest('/assets'))` like a pro: `src/1.png` ends up
   in your database at `/assets/1.png`
-- stream only modified files with `opts.since`
+- stream only modified files with `options.since`

 Because level-vinyl saves metadata (stat, digest and custom properties) to leveldb by a virtual path, you can: